pranshujain22/Movie-Recommendation-System/README.md

 $ cd /opt/hadoop-2.9.0
 ```

-this contains all the pre-configured files required by the hadoop.
-(files are manually configured by the project team)

-These files are located in /etc/hadoop folder in hadoop installation directory.

-> hadoop-env.sh

-> core-site.xml

-> hdfs-site.xml

-> mapred-site.xml

-> yarn-site.xml

 At this point, we are done with the configuration and are ready to get them started.